 A doctor will ask you a few questions about yourself, such as: How do you feel in a particular situation?
 What would you do if you were put into a particular situation?
 How long are you facing this problem?
 And the list goes on.
 Be honest with your answers, as they will decide your whole treatment structure.
 Here are some of the standard therapies your doctor may ask you to take

 Cognitive behavioral therapy (CBT):

-It is one of the most effective behavior; therapy helps patients identify negative thought patterns in their behaviors and ways to change them.
+It is one of the most effective, Cognitive Behavioral Therapy; therapy helps patients identify negative thought patterns in their behaviors and ways to change them.
 It can be done individually or